MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 - *Optimize per role*: Defined roles ensure clear responsibilities and expectations, leading to increased efficiency.
 Understand and define the requirements of each role like developers, solution architects.
 When you want to expand the team, you should know what each role needs in terms of hardware, licenses, access, etc.
 - *Streamline change management*: Positive receptiveness to change ensures smoother transitions and better outcomes.
 Make the process of implementing change smoother and more accepted.
 Cultivate a culture of active participation over resistance.
 Promote change adoption using coaching and continuous learning.
 Adapt to change constructively.

-### Optimize operations
+### Optimize operational tasks

-Optimizing operations means streamlining tasks to achieve greater efficiency and productivity.
-By removing redundancies and implementing best practices, you can complete tasks faster and with fewer resources.
-It not only maximizes output but also frees up time for other value-driven activities.
+Optimizing workload operational tasks is about making job tasks quicker and more straightforward.
+The goal is to streamline job-related activities to enhance efficiency and ensure the most effective use of resources.This streamlining ensures tasks are executed with fewer errors, distractions, and delays.
+By doing so, it conserves personnel time, leading to faster decision-making, reduced troubleshooting durations, and overall improved efficiency and cost savings.
+To optimize operational tasks, consider the following strategies:

 #### Reduce noise to signal ratio